Skip to content

 • by

-Few characters at Marvel have a backstory as complicated as Cable (with the exception of Psylocke).
-Born Nathan Christopher Charles Summers, Cable is the time-traveling son of Scott Summers (Cyclops) and Madelyn Pryor (Jean Grey’s clone).
-Behind his conception lurks the crazy geneticist Mr. Sinister who planned to use the child as a weapon to destroy his archenemy Apocalypse.
+Few characters at Marvel have a backstory as complicated as Cable (with the possible exception of Psylocke).
+Born Nathan Christopher Charles Summers, Cable is the time-traveling son of Scott Summers (Cyclops) and Madelyne Pryor (a clone of Jean Grey).
+Behind his conception lurks the mad geneticist Mr. Sinister, who planned to use the child as a weapon to destroy his archenemy, Apocalypse.

 As an infant, Nathan was infected by a deadly techno-organic virus incurable in the present.
-To save him, Cyclops gave Nathan ups, sending him 2000 years into the future (Earth-493) where he could be treated and grow up.
-There was just no hope for Scott to ever see his son again, or so he thought.
+To save him, Cyclops gave Nathan up, sending him 2,000 years into the future (Earth-493) where he could be treated and raised.
+There was no hope for Scott to ever see his son again… or so he thought.

-In this future world, Nathan was raised by the Askani Clan to become the warrior Cable, an enemy of Apocalypse.
-The religious order was led by Mother Askani, who is a time-displaced version of Rachel Summers, Cable’s half-sister.
+In this future world, Nathan was raised by the Askani Clan to become the warrior known as Cable, a sworn enemy of Apocalypse.
+The religious order was led by Mother Askani, a time-displaced version of Rachel Summers, Cable’s half-sister.

-Before Cable: The Early Years
+Before Cable: The Early Years (Optional)

 • X-Men: inferno Omnibus

 Collects X-Factor #33-40; X-Terminators #1-4; Uncanny X-Men #239-243; New Mutants #71-73; Power Pack #40, #42-44; Avengers #298-300; Fantastic Four #322-324; Amazing Spider-Man #311-313; Spectacular Spider-Man #146-148; Web of Spider-Man #47-48; Daredevil #262-263, 265; Excalibur #6-7; Mutant Misadventures of Cloak and Dagger #4, material from X-Factor Annual #4.
-Baby Nathan is once again kidnapped, this time by Limbo demons as his own mother wants to sacrifice him.

 Pre-adult Cable life is explored in two limited series.
 Published in 1994, this part can be read as a prelude to Cable as an adult, for those who prefer more chronological order.
-Those stories are also placed a little bit below (closer to the year of publication, to be appreciated differently).
+Those stories are also placed a little bit below, closer to the year of publication, to be appreciated differently.

-Newly arrived in the present Cable crosses paths with Canadian secret Agent Logan in a one-shot published in 1999 that you can read here if you want:
+Newly arrived in the present, Cable crosses paths with Canadian secret Agent Logan in a one-shot published in 1999 that you can read here if you want:

 X-Men Hickman